 Identify your walk

 Head to the Alzheimer's Association to find a Walk to End Alzheimer's event that is close to you.
 Type in your zip code and you will be provided with those closest to you.
 I attend the one in Philadelphia, but if perhaps I wasn't a person who liked to go into the city, there are other options I could attend.
 Choose one that works for you.

 The search also displays the walk date.
-If you’ve found your walk and it’s already happened, click on it anyway.
+If you have found your walk and it has already happened, click on it anyway.
 Why?
 You can fundraise through the end of the calendar year!
-Although it’s an amazing opportunity to be there in person, you can still contribute.
+Although it is an amazing opportunity to be there in person, you can still contribute.
 Scroll down after you have clicked on the walk and identify the contact.
-Reach out to him or her via phone or email and ask that you be informed when registration opens for the next event and you’ll be good to go!
+Reach out to him or her via phone or email and ask that you be informed when registration opens for the next event and you will be good to go!